Luis Octavio

 Finding — After research

 "The barrier wasn't money or interest.
-It was an understanding problem."
+It was an educational problem."

 72% of young Mexicans 18–35 already save